apache/apisix-docker/README.md

-## Docker distribution for APISIX
+## Docker distribution for Apache APISIX

-You can install multiple versions of APISIX through docker:
+You can install multiple versions of Apache APISIX through docker:

 1. install master branch version, which has latest code:
 ```